web-widget/shared-cache/README.md

 ### Internal Implementation

-The `createFetch` function is the main and only exported API for creating cached fetch functions.
+The `createFetch` function is the primary API for creating cached fetch functions, but the package exports many additional utilities and classes for comprehensive cache management.

 ### CacheStorage Class